ChawinTan/Notes/WebRTC/README.md

 4. Once accepted, the initiating user makes a RTCPeerConnection with another user.
 5. Both users exchange software and hardware information through signalling server.
 6. Both users exchange location information.

+## WebRTC vs WebSocket

+In short:

+Websockets are built for sending data in real time between client and server, websockets can easily accomate media.

+WebRTC is built for sending media P 2 P between clients, but can accomadate data.

+Also, WebRTC sends data without having to go through servers.
+They are suitable for low latency messaging solution where Websockets are slow or if you need to pass data across parties without going through servers.